 On completion of the unit students will be able to:

-e) demonstrate advanced knowledge of post C18th Aboriginal and Torres Strait Islander history for counselling practice with indigenous people
+- Demonstrate advanced knowledge of post 18th-century Aboriginal and Torres Strait Islander history for counselling practice with indigenous people

 The workload for this unit is 12 hours per week.